advboxes/AdvBox/README.md

 # How to cite

-If you instead use AdvBox in an academic publication, cite as:
+If you use AdvBox in an academic publication, please cite as:

 	@misc{goodman2020advbox,
 	    title={Advbox: a toolbox to generate adversarial examples that fool neural networks},